status-im/specs/status-client-spec.md

 The current list of static peers is published on https://fleets.status.im/. `eth.beta` is the current group of peers the official Status client uses.
 The others are test networks.

-Waku nodes addresses can be retrieved by traversing the merkle tree found at [`fleet.status.im`](https://fleet.status.im), as described in [EIP-1459](https://eips.ethereum.org/EIPS/eip-1459#client-protocol).
+Finally, Waku node addresses can be retrieved by traversing the merkle tree found at [`fleet.status.im`](https://fleet.status.im), as described in [EIP-1459](https://eips.ethereum.org/EIPS/eip-1459#client-protocol).

 #### Mobile nodes